romaan/simply/README.md

 - 009 Write a program to replace space with %20 in efficient way.
 - 010 Write a program to reverse characters of a words in a string
 - 011 Write a program to reduce string with repeated characters (Ex: aab -> ab, abbbac -> c)
+- 012 Write a program to count the number of letters to remove from 2 strings to make it an anagram.

 # Stack and Queue (SQ)